kyoz/dotfiles/README.md

 ## Usage

-Execute `install.sh` to automatically update dotfiles & configs
+* `install.sh` - Execute to automatically update dotfiles & configs to your PC
+* `sync.sh` - Execute to sync dotfiles & configs from your PC to this project

 ## Related